Know more about psychiatric diagnoses

 What is obsessive-compulsive disorder?

-Obsessive-compulsive disorder (OCD) is an illness that traps people in seemingly endless cycles of repetitive thoughts that will not leave their minds (obsessions) and in feelings that they must repeat certain actions over and over (compulsions).
-The obsessions that intrude uncontrolled into the person’s every day thinking may be frightening, disgusting, painful, or trivial.
+Obsessive-compulsive disorder (OCD) is an illness that traps people in seemingly endless cycles of repetitive thoughts that will not leave their minds (obsessions) and feelings that they must repeat certain actions over and over (compulsions).
+The obsessions that intrude uncontrolled into the person’s everyday thinking may be frightening, disgusting, painful, or trivial.
 Most people with OCD realise that their obsessions do not make sense, but they are not able to control or suppress them.
 They may be able to explain in detail what their obsessions are, but not why they appear.
 In most cases, the obsessions cause extreme anxiety.
 Feelings of discomfort or dread can build up to an unbearable level.
-To relieve their anxiety, some individuals with OCD feel they must do something.
-These feelings that they must repeat certain actions or rituals are their compulsions – the things they feel they must do to avoid some dreaded event or to prevent or undo some harm to themselves or others, as suggested by their obsessions.
-Often the rituals must be performed according to some rules.
+To relieve their anxiety, individuals with OCD feel they must do something.
+These feelings that they must repeat certain actions or rituals are their compulsions.
+Often, the rituals must be performed according to some rules.
 The rituals may be very simple and hardly noticeable, or they may be very elaborate.
-Rituals may be time-consuming, sometimes taking hours to finish so that they interfere with the person’s daily routine.
+Rituals may be time-consuming, sometimes taking hours to finish, so they interfere with the person’s daily routine.
 Rituals do lessen anxiety, discomfort, or feelings of disgust, but only briefly.
 The fears and tensions soon return, causing the individuals to start their rituals all over again.
 People with OCD do not want to have obsessive thoughts, nor do they want to engage in time-consuming rituals.
-They do not get any pleasure from being the way they are when OCD takes hold of them.
-Most people with this disorder realise how senseless it is.
 Recognising the bizarre nature of their obsessions and compulsions, many conceal their condition from others.
-Eventually people with OCD may be discovered, or their obsessions and compulsions become so time-consuming that they can no longer function at home, on the job, or without developing conflicts with others.

 TREATMENT